 Braised Cabbage & Potatoes With Chilli

-Braised Cabbage and Potatoes might sound bland and boring but it doesn’t have to be.
+Braised cabbage and potatoes might sound bland or boring but it doesn’t have to be.
 In this post, I share a very tasty way of cooking a cabbage dish with chilli and potatoes – a recipe I stole from my mum.
 This dish is gluten-free, Whole30 and vegan-friendly.

 This is a great recipe for using up leftover cabbage and any other veggies you have lurking around in the fridge.
 It’s also a really good meat-free dish that will fill you up and nourish at the same time.